WW2 Air Force

 · Was your Ancestor an Airman in the Air Force during WW2?

-· Over 125,000 Brave men from throughout the Commonwealth & Beyond served with Bomber Command during World War 2 with over 72% being either injured, killed or captured & taken as a prisoner of war.
+· Brave men from throughout the Commonwealth & Beyond served with the Allied Air Forces during World War 2, so many were either injured, killed, captured or taken as a prisoner of war.

-· Find out more about Allied Bomber Pilots & Bomber Crew with the help of Treehouse Genealogy
+· Find out more about Ancestors who serviced with the Allied Air Forces with the help of Treehouse Genealogy

 Treehouse Genealogy have worked with a variety of Organisations, Societies, Museums & private clients to piece together information on individual Airmen & Bomber crashes.

-With the help of our extensive Bomber Command library, online resources, knowledge of & access to records centres we can help you piece together the service of an Airman or Bomber Crew so that you can learn about their experiences.
+With the help of our extensive Air Force library, online resources, knowledge of & access to records centres we can help you piece together the service of your Family Member so that you can learn about their experiences.

 This might involve details of their training & service, details of operations carried out over Europe, encounters with enemy aircraft, Prisoner of War Records, information on those who evaded capture, crash reports or even recommendations for awards & medals.